Best tourist attractions near Dharamshala

 This is one of the most harmonious, quaint, serene little villages, stationed on the edge of the Dharamshala area.
 This is positioned at an altitude of 7,154 feet from sea level and is acknowledged for its trekking and nature’s sightseeing.
 Not only the adventure enthusiasts but the passionate travelers and tourists from all across the world visit this place a lot.
 If we simply suggest something to the adventure lovers then, it is one of the best places to go for trekking in Himachal Pradesh.
 The ideal time to visit this place is in the month from April to October.

-Kalachakra Temple is one of another holy places to visit in Dharamshala.
+Kalachakra Temple is another holy place to visit in Dharamshala.
 The name of this temple precisely means the “Wheel of Time”.
 This temple is built as a tribute to Lord Buddha and contains murals and paintings of Avalokitesvara.
 The Tibetan Lord Dalai Lama is believed to be an incorporation of Avalokitesvara.
 This small Buddhist temple falls on the main road on its way to the Dalai Lama’s complex via various shopping streets.
 Here you can asset a few of the murals and artwork inside the temple which is indeed a very fascinating attraction amongst the tourist.

 Dharamshala is one of the most prominent hill stations in Himachal Pradesh.
 It has been one of the most prominent tourist destinations in Himachal Pradesh for quite a very long time now.
 In recent years, the tourist attraction in Dharamshala has seen a massive improvement.
 This prominent hill station is well-recognized for its sky-soaring valleys, lakes, waterfalls, temples, and Tibetan heritage.
 Apart from all these places, there is a lot more that makes Dharamshala a tourist-friendly hill station.
 It is always recommended that you visit Dharamshala at least once if you are on a trip to Himachal Pradesh.